polyfy/polylith/readme.md

     The changed files can be listed by executing 'poly diff'.

-    The next cl column is the command-line environment that lives under the 'environments' directory.
-Each line in this column says whether a brick is included in the environment or not.
+    The next cl column is the command-line project that lives under the 'projects' directory.
+Each line in this column says whether a brick is included in the project or not.
     The flags mean:
-      x--  The environment contains a path to the 'src' directory, e.g.
+      x--  The project contains a path to the 'src' directory, e.g.
            'components/user/src'.
-      -x-  The environment contains a path to the 'test' directory, e.g.
+      -x-  The project contains a path to the 'test' directory, e.g.
            'components/user/test'.
-      --x  The brick is marked to be executed from this environment.
+      --x  The brick is marked to be executed from this project.

-    If :r or :resources is also passed in: x---  The environment contains a path to the 'src' directory, e.g.
+    If :r or :resources is also passed in: x---  The project contains a path to the 'src' directory, e.g.
             'components/user/src'.
-      -x--  The environment contains a path to the 'resources' directory, e.g.
+      -x--  The project contains a path to the 'resources' directory, e.g.
             'components/user/resources'.
-      --x-  The environment contains a path to the 'test' directory, e.g.
+      --x-  The project contains a path to the 'test' directory, e.g.
-            'components/user/test'
+            'components/user/test'.
-.      ---x  The brick is marked to be executed from this environment.
+      ---x  The brick is marked to be executed from this project.

-    The next group of columns, dev admin, is the development environment with its profiles.
+    The next group of columns, dev admin, is the development project with its profiles.
 If passing in a plus with 'poly info +' then it will also show the default profile.
-The flags for the dev environment works the same as for cl.
+The flags for the dev project works the same as for cl.

     The flags for the admin profile means: